 - Launching public awareness and advocacy campaigns that counter stigma, foster inclusion and call for systemic change.
 Through these campaigns, people living with dementia, families and caregivers can share their voices and be heard in the national conversation on healthcare.

 - Organizing and co-ordinating nationwide fundraisers that bolster our vital programs and services.
-These programs support the growing number of friends, neighbours and families across Canada who need our resources and help.
+These programs support the growing number of friends, neighbours and families across Canada who need our and help and support.

 By working with those who share similar values and goals, together we can make more of a positive impact on the lives of people living in Canada who are facing Alzheimer's disease and other dementias.
 Thanks to the help of our partners and supporters, they do not have to face dementia alone.